belmer/react-component-boilerplate/README.md

 # react-component-boilerplate
-A boilerplate for creating react component module
+A boilerplate for creating react component module.
+It's ready to go!

 # Setup/Configs